Frequently Asked Questions | Share India

 It's important for traders to understand these risks and implement risk management strategies when engaging in algo trading.

-No, uTrade Algos has something for all levels of traders from beginners to the pros.
-While the simplistic form is self explanatory using which any strategy can be automated, for complete beginners subscribing to a prebuilt algo by Industry experts - uTrade Originals might be prudent*.
-However, understanding basic trading concepts and gaining familiarity with market dynamics is essential to create effective algorithms and manage your strategy’s risk properly. *This is in no way an Investment advice, please do your due diligence.
+For complete beginners subscribing to a prebuilt algo by Industry experts – uTrade Originals might be considered*.
+However, understanding basic trading concepts and gaining familiarity with market dynamics is essential to create effective algorithms and manage your strategy’s risk properly.

 Definitely!
 In fact, this is one of the benefits of automating your strategy.
 Algos are void of emotions which works very well especially in the financial markets, thus relying on an Algo engine does not only ensure better execution but also makes you a disciplined trader.